Differences Between Rhinoplasty (Nose Job) Techniques –

 Dr. Ali follows the four R’s of structural rhinoplasty — Retain, Reposition, Reshape and Reinforce — to achieve the gold standard for contemporary nasal surgery.

-If you are considering rhinoplasty, schedule a free consultation with Dr. Ali to discuss your options.
+If you are considering rhinoplasty, schedule a consultation with Dr. Ali to discuss your options.
 He will explain how he can give you the nose you have always wanted – attractive, natural looking – with the safety and long term benefits of structural rhinoplasty.